iSumsoft» SQL Server » How to Reset Forgotten SA Password in SQL Server 2008 R2

 Remove forgotten sa password and reset to a new one

-Method 2: Reset SQL Server 2008 R2 SA password using SQL Password Refixer
+Comprehensive Tutorial: Reset SA Password in SQL Server 2008 R2 Using SQL Password Refixer

-Step 1: Install SQL Password Refixer on your computer with SQL Server 2008 R2 installed.
+Step 1: Install the SQL Password Refixer utility on your SQL Server 2008 R2 host machine.

-Open SQL Server Configuration Manager to stop SQL Server instance service.
+Access SQL Server Configuration Manager to properly terminate SQL Server instance services before proceeding.

 open master.mdf file